ucsb/campus-cloud-docs/docs/general/migrate.md

 ### What Happens During Migration

 * **AWS:** Your existing account is moved into the Campus Cloud organization.
-  Landing zone controls (guardrails, logging, SSO) are applied automatically.
+  Campus Cloud Landing Zone controls (guardrails, logging, SSO) are applied automatically.
 * **Azure:** Your existing subscription is imported into the UCSB management group hierarchy.
 Policies and monitoring are applied.
 * **GCP:** Your existing project is imported into the appropriate folder in the